MicrosoftDocs/azure-docs-powershell/azureps-cmdlets-docs/ResourceManager/AzureRM.Insights/v2.8.0/Remove-AzureRmAlertRule.md

 Accept wildcard characters: False
 ```

-### -Name
+### -ResourceGroup
-Specifies the name of the alert rule to remove.
+Specifies the name of the resource group for the alert rule.

 ```yaml
 Type: String